Climate protection

 Soy

-Following our Metro Soy Procurement Policy (2019), we work on zero deforestation and conversion free within our soy supply chains by 2025 latest.
+Following our Metro Soy Procurement Policy (2019), we work on zero deforestation and conversion free within our soy supply chains.
 For this, we engage with our suppliers, focusing on own brand (private label) products with both soy as a main ingredient or as animal feed.

 As member of the Consumer Goods Forum Forest Positive Soy Working Group we produced a roadmap with tangible actions to reach zero deforestation and conversion free supply chains.
 Please find here our Soy Procurement Policy, as well as an overview of our most recent reporting status on the Consumer Goods Forum Forest Positive Coalition KPI’s.